tsokomalusi/PIC16F877A_LABS/README.md

 -----------------------------------------------------------------------------------------------------------------------------
 ## Lab 3: Counting with 7 Segments Display
-In this lab it will be demonstrated how to both control and interface the Segment to PIC16F877A MCU.
+In this lab it will be demonstrated how to use GIPIO to control and interface the Segment to PIC16F877A MCU.
 Main aim of this is to print out numerical data (0 -9) using 7 Segment display

 ## Schematic capture and Proteus simulation